happy-machine/FastQL/README.md

 **ENABLE_GRAPHIQL**
 Will enable GraphiQL | default to true unless RUST_ENV is set to production (in which case setting ENABLE_GRAPHIQL=true will still overide)

-**ENABLE_CORS**
-default false

 **CORS_PERMISSIVE**
-Should be used in Development/Test only, allows all headers and origins, credentials supported, maximum age 1 hour does not send wildcard | default false
+Should be used in Development/Test only, allows all headers and origins, credentials supported, maximum age 1 hour does not send wildcard | default true

 **ALLOW_AUTHORIZATION_HEADER**
 default false